FlurinLa/Flurin_BIO392/notes.md

   - data representation is "boring plain text"
   - 3bio bo/human genome
   - variant data store logic: chrom, start, end (of variant, duplication, ..?)
-    - discussed storage formats: only reference genoma, FASTA and one other sequence based
+    - discussed storage formats: only reference genoma, FASTA and one other (FASTQ?) sequence based
   - sequencing: degree of uncertainty for each nucleotide
   - naming of reference genomes is a mess
-  - "if youre doing science and youre using a mouse: this is not reproducible" -
+  - "if youre doing science and youre using a mouse: this is not reproducible"

+## terminal, UNIX